Hang gliding mid 1980s

 The Magic IV (and inevitable American-made copies!) remained competitive among the next generation of flex-wings with superior performance, including the Wills Wing HP, Ultralight Products Glidezilla, Seedwings Sensor, and Moyes GTR.
 Those wings did not match the Magic 4’s combination of easy rigging and benign handling qualities combined with good performance.
 (I flew one from 1993, with a gap when I flew the UP TRX for about five years, until 2003.
 Before that change, other pilots sometimes asked when I was going to buy a new wing.
 I replied “As soon as they make one as good as the Magic 4!”)

-According to hang gliding industry expert the late Dan Johnson writing in Hang Gliding July 1988, the largest manufacturer then was Gerard Thevenot’s La Mouette, which made 1,800 gliders in 1987.
+According to hang gliding industry expert Dan Johnson writing in Hang Gliding July 1988, the largest manufacturer then was Gerard Thevenot’s La Mouette, which made 1,800 gliders in 1987.
 Next largest was Polaris (Italy), followed by Airwave (UK and USA), Wills Wing (USA), and Moyes (Australia).
 For a bit more of French hang gliding legend Gerard Thevenot, see Easy riser–my review of Fly Away Home, Columbia Pictures, 1995.